Meetings

 4440 N Campbell Ave, Tucson, AZ 85718

-Our June and July meetings will be held at the Murphey Gallery at St. Philip's in the Hills Church, located at the northeast corner of River and Campbell.
+Our meetings are held at the Murphey Gallery at St. Philip's in the Hills Church, located at the northeast corner of River and Campbell.
 The property can be accessed from westbound River Road by turning into the driveway before the light at Campbell.
 Watch for St. Philip's signs.
 Going north on Campbell, take an immediate right onto the property after you go through the intersection.

 We look forward to seeing you there!